cepthomas/Nebulua/README.md

 - An experimental version of Nebulator using Lua as the script flavor.
 - Windows only.
-- Build with VS or mingw.
+- Windows 64 bit.
+Build with VS or mingw64.
+- Test code is Windows 64 bit build using CMake.
+Your PATH must include `...\mingw64\bin`.

 - Uses [C code conventions](https://github.com/cepthomas/c_bag_of_tricks/blob/master/conventions.md).